- How is Harvard Law School responding to the COVID-19 pandemic?

 Unlike the regular J.D. admissions process, this program does not operate on a rolling admissions basis.
-We will accept applications from the date the application opens (March 2, 2020) through the application deadline (July 1, 2020).
-All admissions offers will be released after the deadline.
+We will accept applications from the date the application opens through the application deadline.
+All admissions offers will be released in late summer.

 - What are the application requirements?